tsupplis/cpm86-hacking/README.md

 - pceexit
 - pcever
 - pcemnt
-- pceinit (a combination of clear screan pcetime and pcever as CP/M-86 start up command
+- pceinit (a combination of clear screen pcetime and pcever as CP/M-86 start up command

 All the tools are working on